Report on a small worked stone assemblage from Dorset

 Quernstones

 Two quernstone fragments were recovered from the site’s topsoil layer.
-The quernstones are made of Upper Greensand which consists of fairly large and angular pieces of quartz.
-According to Davies (1964), Upper Greensand is also common in narrow zone crossing Dorset from South-East to North (Davies, 1964).
-A fresh break on one of the fragments suggests the presence of Fossiliferous Greenstone, similar to other samples from the quarry of Pen Pits on the Wiltshire - Somerset - Dorset boarder (Crawford 1953, 100).
-Hand specimen examination suggests that both fragments derive from two quernstones of different size.
+The quernstones are made of Upper Greensand, a rock composed of fairly large, angular quartz grains.
+According to Davies (1964), Upper Greensand is also common in a narrow zone crossing Dorset from South-East to North (Davies, 1964).
+A fresh break on one of the fragments suggests the presence of Fossiliferous Greenstone, similar to other samples from the quarry of Pen Pits on the Wiltshire - Somerset - Dorset border (Crawford 1953, 100).
+Hand specimen examination suggests that both fragments derive from two quernstones of different sizes.
 The bottom surfaces of both fragments are heavily worn, indicating extensive use.
 Their top surfaces carry deep pecking marks.

 Figure 3: Quernstones

-Q1 (Figure 2, n.1) is 13.7cm X 11.8cm and its thickness ranges between 3.6cm and 4cm.
-It weighs 921gr and is estimated to come from a quernstone with 45cm diameter.
-The top side of this fragment carries a small circular mark from oxidized iron, 1.1cm in diameter.
+Q1 (Figure 2, n.1) is 13.7cm X 11.8cm, and its thickness ranges between 3.6cm and 4cm.
+It weighs 921 g and is estimated to come from a quernstone with a 45cm diameter.
+The top side of this fragment carries a small circular mark from oxidised iron, 1.1cm in diameter.
 It is probably due to post-depositional contact with a metal object.
-Nothing suggests that the oxidised spot might have been caused by the oxidisation of a metal rod or mechanical part attached on the original quern.
+Nothing suggests that the oxidised spot might have been caused by the oxidation of a metal rod or mechanical part attached to the original quern.

 Whetstone

 One possible whetstone, made of local Purbeck Limestone, was recovered from the site’s topsoil.
 The shape of the stone suggests that it was probably used as a sharpening and percussion tool (Figure 3; Figure 2).
-This possible whetstone is 16.1cm X 7.6cm and weighs 915gr.
-Its examination under a X20 compound microscope did not show any scratches or other linear patterns of use wear, which are likely to suggest sharpening of pointy metal objects (e.g. needles).
+This possible whetstone is 16.1cm X 7.6cm and weighs 915 g.
+Its examination under a X20 compound microscope did not show any scratches or other linear patterns of wear, which are likely to indicate sharpening of pointed metal objects (e.g., needles).
 Two short linear marks are certainly due to deposition.
 One of the stone’s curved edges carries chipping and hammering marks.
 The stone’s surface curves smoothly towards its centre.
-Its thickness fluctuates between 4.7cm towards the edges and to 4.2cm towards the centre.
-Furthermore, the stone’s colour fades towards the centre, which is likely to suggest that the central part of the stone has been worn due to the sharpening of flat metal objects (e.g. knives).
-Due to its multiple use-wear marks, this specific stone tool classifies as both hammer and whetstone.
+Its thickness fluctuates between 4.7cm towards the edges and 4.2cm towards the centre.
+Furthermore, the stone’s colour fades towards the centre, which is likely to suggest that the stone's central part has been worn by the sharpening of flat metal objects (e.g. knives).
+Due to its multiple use-wear marks, this specific stone tool is classified as both a hammer and a whetstone.

 Figure 4: Whetstone